Atiyah-Bott localization in equivariant Witt cohomology

 \section{Cohomology and Borel-Moore homology}

 We recall from \cite{DJK} the general set-up for twisted cohomology and twisted Borel-Moore homology and then specialize to the case of the Witt sheaf.
-We refer the reader to \cite{DJK} for details and proofs of the material in this section; a resum\'e of much of this material is also covered in \cite[\S2, \S3]{LR}.
+We refer the reader to \cite{DJK}, \cite{Hoyois6} for details and proofs of the material in this section; a resum\'e of much of this material is also covered in \cite[\S2, \S3]{LR}.
 Our goal here is to assemble from the existing literature the structures and operations that we will need to use for the rest of the paper, giving the reader a ``user's guide'' to their application in the subsequent sections, without going into much detail about constructions or proofs.

 We fix a noetherian separated base-scheme $B$ of finite Krull dimension.